GeorgeBrown128/electricdragon.net/content/about.md

 +++

 # Electronic Engineer
-I'm currently an Electronic Engineering student of [ECS](http://www.ecs.soton.ac.uk/) at the University of Southampton.
+I'm currently an Electronic Engineer at [X2X's](https://x2x.media/) Special Projects team, developing the next generation of Codex brand storage products for the film industry.

-I am pursuing a MEng degree, and I'm in my fourth year.
+I graduated with a MEng in Electronic Engineering from [ECS](http://www.ecs.soton.ac.uk/) at the University of Southampton.

-I have also had he opportunity to gain industrial experience thanks to a [Year in Industry](http://www.etrust.org.uk/the-year-in-industry) at [EA Technology](http://www.eatechnology.com/).
+I have also had the opportunity to gain industrial experience thanks to a [Year in Industry](http://www.etrust.org.uk/the-year-in-industry) at [EA Technology](http://www.eatechnology.com/).
 During this time I was able to hone the skills I'd developed as a hobbyist, and learn a great deal more about my